ssansovich/old-blog/_posts/2014-07-30-competition-pitch.markdown

 Like the pieces on a Go board, the competition represents all the areas of the grid that are currently taken.
 It’s your job to show which spaces are open and why there’s room to expand given the current set up.

-This tactic reinforces a number of things for you:

-1. The customer's problem
-2. Who buys your product and who uses it (they're often different people!)
-2. The market trends opportunities
-3. The status quo
-4. Feature gaps

 It's similar to saying something like "We're Uber but for..."
 You cover a lot of ground with less cognitive overhead because people are familiar with that product.

 ### Educate the person across the table